saianish915/Projects/Personal Projects/Ford Car Price Prediction/README.md

 ### Experiment 1: Exploratory Scatter Analysis

-Scatter plots were generated for each feature against price to visually identify which features had the strongest and clearest relationship with sale price.

-Key observations:
-- Engine size showed the clearest positive relationship with price
-- Year showed a strong positive relationship with price
-- Mileage showed a negative relationship with price as expected
-- MPG showed a noisy negative relationship
+Scatter plots confirmed that year and mileage have the clearest and strongest relationships with price.
+Engine size shows a positive relationship particularly at the higher end.
+MPG shows a negative relationship consistent with larger less efficient vehicles being more expensive.

 ### Experiment 2: Data Cleaning Impact

-Three filtering decisions were made before modeling.
-Each decision removed potentially problematic data that could have distorted model
+Three filtering decisions removed problematic data before modeling.
-performance:

-- Focus removal cleaned up model-specific pricing anomalies
-- Other fuel type removal removed an uninterpretable category
-- Post-2020 year removal removed likely data entry errors
+Removing the Focus model, Other fuel type, and post-2020 listings cleaned anomalies that would have distorted coefficient estimates and inflated error on the test set.

 ### Experiment 3: Linear Regression

 A Linear Regression model was trained on the cleaned and encoded dataset.

-Model coefficients show the marginal impact of each feature on price holding all other features constant.
+Model coefficients:
+year:         +1263.77  (each additional year adds ~1,264 GBP)
+engineSize:   +4182.45  (each litre of engine size adds ~4,182 GBP)
+transmission:  -274.66  (negative due to label encoding ordering)
+mileage:         -0.06  (each additional mile reduces price by 6 pence)
+fuelType:      -427.15  (varies by encoding order)
+mpg:           -111.91  (higher MPG associated with lower price)
+model:          +26.17  (varies by encoding order)

+Intercept: -2,533,447.86

+The large negative intercept reflects that the model needs to offset the large positive contribution of year (e.g. year 2019 multiplied by 1,263.77 would be unrealistically large without the intercept).

-R-squared on test set: [paste your model.score output here]
+R-squared on test set: 0.747

 ---

 ## Results

 Model: Linear Regression
-R-squared: [paste your score here]

-Model coefficients: [paste your model.coef_ output here]
-Intercept: [paste your model.intercept_ output here]
+Features: 7
+Training set: 14,527 listings
+Test set: 3,436 listings
+R-squared: 0.747

-An R-squared of X means the model explains X% of the variance in used Ford vehicle prices using the seven selected features.
+The model explains 74.7% of the variance in used Ford vehicle prices using seven features.
+This is a strong result for a linear model on a real-world pricing dataset, suggesting that year, mileage, and engine size together capture the majority of price variation.

 ---

 ## Conclusion and Takeaways

-1. The hypothesis was partially supported
+1. The hypothesis was supported

-Linear regression can capture the broad directional relationships between vehicle characteristics and price.
-Year, mileage, and engine size are likely the dominant predictors consistent with general used car market intuition.

-2. Label encoding is inappropriate for nominal categories
+74.7% of used Ford price variance is explained by just seven features.
+Year and mileage are the dominant drivers, consistent with standard used car depreciation theory.
+A buyer or seller can estimate fair market value with reasonable confidence using only these observable characteristics.

+2. Year is the single most important predictor

+The coefficient of +1,263.77 per year means each additional year of manufacture adds approximately 1,264 GBP to the expected price holding all other features constant.
+The scatter plot confirms this relationship is strong and consistent across the entire dataset.

+3. Mileage follows the classic depreciation curve

+The scatter plot shows the classic exponential decay of price with mileage.
+The linear coefficient of -0.056 per mile captures the average rate of this decay but misses the nonlinearity, where early miles depreciate value much faster than later miles.
+A log transformation of mileage would likely improve model performance.

+4. Label encoding introduces false ordinal relationships

-Encoding Ford model names as integers (0, 1, 2, etc.) implies that the numeric distance between model codes is meaningful, which it is not.
-A Fiesta encoded as 0 and a Kuga encoded as 5 does not mean the Kuga is five times the Fiesta in some meaningful sense.
-One-hot encoding would treat each model as an independent category without implied ordering.
+Encoding Ford model names and fuel types as integers implies a numeric ordering that does not exist.
+A Fiesta encoded as 3 and a Kuga encoded as 7 does not mean the Kuga is mathematically 4 units more than the Fiesta in any meaningful sense.
+One-hot encoding would treat each category independently and likely improve coefficient interpretability and model performance.

-3. Linear regression likely underfits this problem

-Used car prices likely have nonlinear relationships with mileage and year, and significant interaction effects between features such as model and year, or engine size and fuel type.
-A gradient boosting model would almost certainly outperform linear regression on this dataset.

-4. The random mask split introduces variability

-Using a random mask without a fixed random state means each run produces a different train test split, making results non-reproducible. sklearn train_test_split with random_state=42 would fix this.

 5. Limitations

-- Label encoding of nominal features introduces false ordinal relationships
+- Label encoding of nominal features introduces false ordinal relationships for model, transmission, and fuelType
-- Tax feature excluded without documented justification
-- No fixed random state makes results non-reproducible between runs
+- No fixed random state on the train test split makes results slightly variable between runs
-- Linear model cannot capture nonlinear price depreciation curves
+- Linear model cannot capture the nonlinear depreciation curves visible in the mileage and year scatter plots
-- No cross validation was performed so the single test score may not generalize
+- No cross validation was performed so the single R-squared score may not fully represent generalization performance
-- Focus model removed without full documentation of why
+- Outliers such as the 200+ MPG listings and the single 3.2L engine listing were not investigated or removed
+- A gradient boosting model would almost certainly outperform linear regression on this dataset

 ---